occiinnovations/ChurchSwap/README.md

 # ChurchSwap

-Real-time person detection using YOLOv8 that monitors a defined podium area via webcam.
-Detects when a person enters/leaves the podium zone and prints status.
-Ready for ATEM switcher integration and multi-camera support in Phase 2.
+ChurchSwap is a real-time person detection system that automatically manages camera switching during church services.
+Using YOLOv8 computer vision, it monitors a defined podium area via webcam.
+When someone is at the podium, the system keeps the focused camera view active.
+When the podium zone is empty, it automatically switches to a wide-angle camera via ATEM switcher integration.
+This enables seamless, hands-free camera management for livestreaming without requiring a dedicated operator to manually switch between views.

 ## Installation
 ```bash